Some of us distrust God because we question the fairness of his salvation plan.

 Divine Enlightenment

-God prompts us to contrast his holiness with our sinfulness and consider the eternal implications of this disparity.
+God prompts us to contrast his holiness with our sinfulness and to consider the eternal implications of this disparity.

 He informs our conscience that our sins alienate us from him, that we cannot rectify this situation ourselves, and that, as a result, we are ineligible to live with him in heaven.